Find Affordable College Courses

 Concentrations Within Visual & Performing Arts

-If you plan to be a visual and performing arts major, you may want to focus your studies on one of the following concentrations.
+Visual & Performing Arts majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from University of Rhode Island.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded